-You might want to know that they also have a solo canvas tent, the Kodiak Canvas Swag 1 Person Tent, but this is a completely different construction which you can also use on a large cot as a tent-cot system.
+You might want to know that they also have a solo canvas tent, the Kodiak Canvas Swag 1 Person Tent, but this is a completely different construction that you can also use on a large cot as a tent-cot system.
 On the other hand, this WHITEDUCK Mini Regatta Canvas Bell Tent offers almost the same floored area but this is also a very different tent.

 If you need more options from this size range, please check my list with best two person tents for camping, this Kodiak tent is also included there.